continuouspipe/dockerfiles/nodejs/6.0/README.md

-# NodeJS, for SASS and Grunt
+# NodeJS, for SASS and Gulp

 ```Dockerfile
 FROM quay.io/continuouspipe/nodejs:6.0